datafold-dev/datafold/README.rst

-The *datafold* dependencies are managed in the file `requirements.txt <https://gitlab.com/datafold-dev/datafold/-/blob/master/requirements.txt>`__ and install during *datafold* installation.
+The *datafold* dependencies are managed in the file `requirements.txt <https://gitlab.com/datafold-dev/datafold/-/blob/master/requirements.txt>`__ and install with *datafold*.
 The tests and tutorials require further dependencies which are managed in `requirements-dev.txt <https://gitlab.com/datafold-dev/datafold/-/blob/master/requirements-dev.txt>`__.